sayakpaul/diffusers-torchao/README.md

 * Ensure there are no graph-breaks when `torch.compile()` is applied on the model.
 Briefly, graph-breaks introduce unnecessary overheads blocking `torch.compile()` to obtain a full and dense graph of your model.
 In the case of Flux, we identified that it came from position embeddings, which was fixed in the following PRs: [#9307](https://github.com/huggingface/diffusers/pull/9307) and [#9321](https://github.com/huggingface/diffusers/pull/9321).
 Thanks to [Yiyi](https://github.com/yiyixuxu).

 * Use the `torch.profiler.profile()` to get a kernel trace to identify if there is any graph break.
 You could use a script like [this](https://github.com/huggingface/diffusion-fast/blob/main/run_profile.py).
 This will give you a JSON file which you can upload to https://ui.perfetto.dev/ to view the trace.
+Additionally, use [this guide](https://pytorch.org/docs/stable/torch_cuda_memory.html) to validate the memory wins when using `torchao` for quantization and combining it with `torch.compile()`.

 * Finally, [this `torch.compile()` manual](https://docs.google.com/document/d/1y5CRfMLdwEoF1nTk9q8qEu1mgMUuUtvhklPKJ2emLU8/edit#heading=h.ivdr7fmrbeab) is a gem of a reading to get an idea of how to go about approaching the profiling process.